Metric connections with parallel skew-symmetric torsion: Introduction

 The reducible case turns out to be much more involved, and it is the purpose of the present article to describe a classification scheme in the case of connections with parallel skew-symmetric torsion whose holonomy representation is reducible.

-Further classification results only occur in in special geometric situations or in low dimensions: Alexandrov, Friedrich and Schoenemann \cite{alex1} have shown that if the canonical Hermitian connection of a Hermitian manifold has parallel torsion and holonomy in $\Sp(n)\U(1)$ then the manifold is locally isomorphic to a twistor space over a quaternion-K\"ahler manifold of positive scalar curvature.
-Partial classifications of $6$-dimensional almost Hermitian manifolds admitting a canonical Hermitian connection with parallel torsion are obtained by Alexandrov \cite{alex2} and Schoenemann \cite{schoeman}.
-Similarly, cocalibrated $\G_2$-manifolds with a characteristic connection of parallel torsion are studied by Friedrich \cite{friedrich1}.
+Further classification results only occur in in special geometric situations or in low dimensions: Alexandrov, Friedrich and Schoemann \cite{alex1} have shown that if the canonical Hermitian connection of a Hermitian manifold has parallel torsion and holonomy in $\Sp(n)\U(1)$ then the manifold is locally isomorphic to a twistor space over a quaternion-K\"ahler manifold of positive scalar curvature.
+Partial classifications of $6$-dimensional almost Hermitian manifolds admitting a canonical Hermitian connection with parallel torsion are obtained by Alexandrov \cite{alex2} and Schoemann \cite{schoeman}.
+Similarly, cocalibrated $\G_2$-manifolds whose characteristic connection has parallel torsion are studied by Friedrich \cite{friedrich1}.
 Moreover, Agricola, Ferreira and Friedrich \cite{agricola} obtained classification results in low dimensions, up to $6$.

 Finally, we would like to mention the recent work of Storm \cite{storm2}, \cite{storm1} and that of Agricola and Dileo \cite{ad}.
 In his thesis, Storm describes a new construction method for naturally reductive spaces and gives classification results in dimensions 7 and 8.
 He also has a general result on metric connections with skew-symmetric and "reducible" parallel torsion (see Thm.
 1.3.5 in \cite{storm1}), similar to our Lemma \ref{cr} below.
-Agricola and Dileo introduce in \cite{ad} a new classes of almost $3$-contact metric manifolds called $3-(\alpha, \delta)$-Sasakian manifolds (including as special cases $3$-Sasakian manifolds and quaternionic Heisenberg groups).
-They show that these spaces admit a canonical metric connection with skew-symmetric and parallel torsion (see Thm.
-4.4.1 in \cite{ad}).
+Agricola and Dileo introduce in \cite{ad} a new class of almost $3$-contact metric manifolds called $3$-$(\alpha, \delta)$-Sasakian manifolds (including as special cases $3$-Sasakian manifolds and quaternionic Heisenberg groups).
+They show that these spaces admit a canonical metric connection with skew-symmetric and parallel torsion (\cite[Thm.
+4.4.1]{ad}).

 Several of the examples mentioned above are total spaces of Riemannian submersions over manifolds without torsion, e.g. Sasakian manifolds locally fiber over K\"ahler manifolds, $3$-Sasakian manifolds locally fiber over quaternion-K\"ahler manifolds and the twistor spaces are $S^2$-fibrations over quaternion-K\"ahler manifolds.
 We will see that this is a general phenomenon which characterizes connections with parallel skew-symmetric torsion with reducible holonomy.